currenjin/wharf/README.md

 # Wharf
-🚢 Just ONE command to generate Docker configurations
+🚢 Just ONE command in your project to get Docker files

 ## Overview
 Wharf automatically analyzes your project and generates Docker configuration files.
 No manual setup, no complex configurations - just run one command and get your Docker environment ready.